 - Downloads including HTCondor source and binaries for Linux, Windows, and Mac.

-- Documentation primarily consists of the HTCondor Manual.
+- Documentation includes the Quick Start Guide and the HTCondor Manual.
 Also see HOWTO recipes and job submission examples.

 - Support Options include community and professional solutions.